debugged-tech-services/DebuggedPilot/README.md

 # Branches
 `docs`: this is the documentation branch

-`arne-tf-release4`: this is Arne's release4 branch with TrafficFlow integration (0.7.7)

-`arne-stock-release5`: this is Arne's stock release5 branch (0.8.*)

-`arne-tf-release5`: this is Arne's release5 branch with TrafficFlow integration (0.8.*)

-`dp-stock-testing`: this is DragonPilot's stock testing branch (0.8.*)

-`dp-tf-testing`: this is DragonPilot's testing branch with TrafficFlow integration (0.8.*)
+`xps-debugged`: this is xps's xps_fca branch with TrafficFlow integration

-`dp-tf-testing-update-from-0710`: this is DragonPilot's testing branch with TrafficFlow integration (0.8.*)
+`xps-master-ci-debugged`: this is xps's master-ci branch with TrafficFlow integration

-`dp-tf-testing-0710`: this is DragonPilot's testing-0710 branch with TrafficFlow integration (0.7.10, 0.8.* model)
+`xps_fca-stock`: this is xps's xps_fca branch completely stock

 `chrysler300port`: this is a fork maintained by @andrrocity for the Chrysler 300

 `chrysler-300-port-release4`: this is a fork maintained by @andrrocity for the Chrysler 300

 # FCA OpenPilot / Trafficflow Alpha Integration